InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Introduction

 While generative models have achieved significant success in multiple domains, such as motion~\cite{tevet2022human}, mesh~\cite{michel2022text2mesh,liu2023meshdiffusion}, and 2D images~\cite{gan,vae,vqvae,stablediffusion,ddpm}, creation of realistic 3D contents remains challenging, especially for articulated objects like clothed human bodies.

-Based on the recent breakthrough in 2D image generative models, one straightforward intuition for 3D object generation is to train such models, e.g. GAN~\cite{gan} or DDPM~\cite{ddpm}, with 3D voxels or triplanes.
+Inspired by recent breakthrough in 2D image generative models, one straightforward and plausible approach for 3D object generation is to train such models, \eg, GAN~\cite{gan} or DDPM~\cite{ddpm}, with 3D voxels or triplanes.
 However, this approach is currently impractical due to the limited diversity of 3D datasets.
-To solve the issue, existing studies have attempted various methods by decomposing 3D generations into some low-level subproblems.
-For example, \cite{avatarclip,humannorm,eva3d,pifu} decouples the problem into geometry generation and texture generation.
-Although these approaches, particularly exemplified in the recent advances in HumanNorm~\cite{humannorm}, have demonstrated impressive results, they hinge on a simplified graphic rendering model.
-Consequently, the rendered appearances may exhibit a deficiency in realism.
+To address this issue, existing studies have attempted various methods by decomposing 3D generations into low-level subproblems.
+For example, \cite{avatarclip,humannorm,eva3d,pifu,yang20233dhumangan} decouple the problem into geometry generation and texture generation.
+Although these approaches, particularly exemplified in the recent advances in HumanNorm~\cite{humannorm}, have demonstrated impressive results, they hinge on a simplified graphic rendering model, synthesizing inconsistent images with unnatural shapes, unnatural shadows, and lack of distinctive features, as shown in Figure~\ref{fig:sota}.
+Consequently, the rendered appearances lack photorealism in many ways.

 One robust way to construct a 3D object with 3D scene representation is utilizing Neural Radiance Fields~\cite{nerf}, which models the 3D rendering problem with Multi-layer Perceptrons (MLP).
 NeRF is commonly used as a tool of novel view synthesis in which the goal is to render arbitrary unseen viewpoints of a scene with a given set of captured images and their associated camera poses.
-Prior works \cite{dreamhuman,sherf,zeroavatar} have striven to incorporate the generative models with NeRF, but the results are still far from perfect.
-This is because vanilla NeRF requires a large number of training views and is prone to generating severe artifacts when the training views are sparse, blurry, or low-quality.
-To this end, we claim that the 3D generation problem can be reduced to 2D if one can generate a sufficient number of high-quality synthetic images that is feature-consistent from different view directions.
+Prior works \cite{dreamhuman,sherf,zeroavatar} have striven to incorporate the generative models, \eg, diffusion models~\cite{stablediffusion}, with NeRF, but the results are still far from perfect.
+This is because vanilla NeRF requires a large number of training views and is prone to generating severe artifacts when the training views are sparse, blurry, inconsistent, or low-quality.
+In particular, previous works such as \cite{dreamhuman}, which incorporate diffusion models, generally suffer from the inconsistency issue as a consequence of the decoupled synthetic framework.